pmalani/joy-cdk/README.md

 ## Declarative vs. Imperative
 - Declarative
   - Easier?
-  - YAML or customer language
+  - YAML (or custom language)
-  - Harder to do this that imperative languages excel at:
+  - Harder to do things that imperative languages excel at:
     - Parameters
     - Conditions
     - Iteration
   - Ex: AWS Cloud Formation
-  - Every AWS services have a way to manage using Cloud Formation
+  - All AWS services have a way to manage using Cloud Formation
 - Imperative
-  - Harder to started
+  - Harder to get started
   - Harder to maintain
-  - AWS CDK
+  - Ex: AWS CDK
-- Why not both?

 ## What is AWS CDK
 - Cloud Development Kit (CDK) build on top on Cloud Formation
-- CDK is Node/Npm based
+- CDK is Node/NPM based
-- While natively supporting TypeScript (recommended), also supports other languages using JII
+- While natively supporting TypeScript (recommended), also supports other languages using **jsii**
   - C#
   - Java
   - Python
   - Etc.
-- A CDK is made up of:
+- A CDK Application is made up of:
-  - Application
+  - App(lication)
   - Stack(s)
   - Constructs
-- There are three levels of abstracts of Constructs
+- There are three levels of abstractions for Constructs
   - Level 1 (L1): Correspond directly to Cloud Formation
     - Start with Cfn
-    - Example:
+    - Example: `CfnReplicationGroup`
   - Level 2 (L2): Written by CDK team
-    - With sensible defaults
+    - Curated with sensible defaults
-    - Brining together multiple L1 constructs
+    - Bring together multiple L1 constructs
-    - Example:
+    - Example: `Bucket`
-  - Level 3 (L3): Written by you or others
+  - Level 3 (L3): Written by us or others
     - Level L1 and L2 constructs

 ## CDK Lifecycle